Urban Energy Balance - SUEWS and WUDAPT¶

 - Save your grid by right-click on the new layer in the Layers Panel and choose Save as….
 Here it is very important that you save in the same CRS as you other layers (ESPG:4326).
 Save as a shape file.

 Population density is required to estimate the anthropogenic heat release (QF) in SUEWS.
 There is a possibility to make use of both night-time and daytime population densities to make the model more dynamic.
 In this tutorial you will only use a night-time dataset.
-This dataset can be aqcuired from the Spatial Data Downloader in UMEP.
+Earlier, this dataset could be aqcuired from the Spatial Data Downloader in UMEP.
+However, this tool is now deprecated as these capabilities are now accessed via QGIS directly instead.

 Select population density and select the GPWv4: UN-Adjusted Population Density closest to the year you intend to model (2010).
 The values will be in (pp / square kilometer).